Variables

 # Built-in Variables

-The Standard library defines built-in variables that can be used in scripts.
+The Standard library defines built-in variables that you can use in scripts.